 BACKGROUND Respiratory syncytial virus (RSV) is a viral disease affecting the respiratory tract.
 RSV is the most common cause of respiratory tract diseases such as bronchitis and pneumonia in early infancy, with most cases occurring within the first 2 years of life.
 RSV can seriously affect those that are born prematurely or those with heart, lung, or immune problems.
 RSV occurs seasonally in temperate zones, usually during winter and early spring, but can also occur in sharp outbreaks.
-REPORTABLE Not reportable.

 INFECTIOUS AGENT(S) Respiratory syncytial virus (RSV).

 MODE OF TRANSMISSION Spread by direct contact of mouth or droplets from the mouth.
 Can be spread indirectly by hands, eating utensils or other objects contaminated with discharges from the respiratory tract of an infected person.
-OCCURRENCE Worldwide; any age group.

 SYMPTOMS Fever, chills, headache, general aching, and anorexia.
-INCUBATION PERIOD 1 to 10 days.

 CONTAGIOUS PERIOD Several days before and after active disease is seen; this can be several weeks.

 EXCLUSION Until fever is no longer present.

-PREVENTION / CONTROL MEASURES Cover mouth and nose when coughing or sneezing.
-Use personal hygiene and frequent handwashing.
-Properly dispose of contaminated tissues.
-Clean and disinfect any contaminated items.
-POSSIBLE COMPLICATIONS None.
+- Cover mouth and nose when coughing or sneezing. - Use personal hygiene and frequent handwashing. - Properly dispose of contaminated tissues. - Clean and disinfect any contaminated items.

 SPECIAL WARNINGS Children and infants with certain medical problems should not be exposed to the disease.